• Skip to primary navigation

 Visiting the National Science Foundation Mural

 After a year of work, we printed and installed the mural in time for the National Science Foundation Building Inauguration.
 The history wall is 52 feet wide and 11.5 feet tall, spanning 52 subject areas that NSF has impacted.
-Some of these subject areas include: the structure of HIV, the research that led to Google, ongoing Earthquake and hurricane research, gravity wave detection and the first black hole image, education statistics and innovation, and much more.
-Check out the key NSF published online explaining each illustration within the mural and what it represents.
+These include the structure of HIV, the research that led to Google, ongoing earthquake and hurricane research, gravity wave detection and the first black hole image, education statistics and innovation, and much more.
+Check out the key NSF published explaining each illustration within the mural and what it represents.

 Ready to get started?